EricLeon/Real_Estate/README.md

 ## Next Steps

-- Incorporate Machine Learning to identify undervalued / over valued properties
-- Add to README what I did and ML results / findings.
-Add more info to top summary
 - Set up automatic scraping on Raspberry Pi or similar
 - Look into creating a similar scraper / pipeline for houses for sale all over the UK (personal investment)